HetDagli/Face-Recognition/README.md

   * Dlib
   * OpenCV
 ## Running
-  * For one shot training run train_by_image.py,enter person's name, and click enter
+  * For one shot training run train_by_image.py,enter person's name, and click enter.
-  * For testing open main.py
+  * For testing open main.py.
-  * For testing a video, use test_video.py
+  * For testing a video, use test_video.py.
+  * Use tkinter_gui.py for graphical user interface.